zanggu4/RxAppState/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-@pixeldock-blue.svg?style=flat)](http://twitter.com/pixeldock)

-A collection of handy RxSwift Observables that let you observe all the changes in your app's state.
+A collection of handy RxSwift Observables that let you observe all the changes in your Application's state and your UIViewController view-related notifications.

 ## About
+### Application states
 In almost every app there is some code that you want to run each time a user opens the app.
 For example you want to refresh some data or track that the user opened your app.

 **UIApplicationDelegate** offers two methods that you could use to run the code when the user opens the app: _applicationWillEnterForeground_ and _applicationDidBecomeActive_.
 But either of these methods is not ideal for this case: